 The crisis has heightened the debate over the best way to treat people addicted to prescription drugs with many professionals agreeing that going “cold turkey” is not a viable solution.

-The dilemma comes as the Centers for Disease Control and Prevention (CDC) releases its most recent statistics on the state of the opioid epidemic.
+The dilemma comes as the Centers for Disease Control and Prevention (CDC) releases its most on the state of the opioid epidemic.

 The agency reports that fatal drug overdoses have more than doubled since 1999.
 In 2015, 60 percent of all drug overdoses were from opioids, ABC News reports.

 The problem has become so widespread the past few years, that it’s no longer a fringe topic.
 It was even intertwined in the presidential election last fall, with several journalists addressing the fact that areas ravaged by the crisis tended to be strongholds for President Donald Trump.
 They dubbed them the “Oxy electorate.”